 If you’re thinking about buying tires online, here are five things to know before shopping at Discount Tire Direct.

-You’ll most likely find great prices on tires at Walmart or Discount Tire Direct, but be sure to find out what’s included with that price.
+You’ll most likely find great prices on tires at Walmart or Discount Tire Direct, but be sure to find out what’s included with that price and check it against Tire Rack.
 For a more inclusive purchase, consider shopping at Sam’s Club, BJ’s Tire Center or Costco.

 Also, be sure to keep an eye out for deals, promotions and rebates online.
 In my experience, these can lead to a major difference in the total price.
 You’ll most likely find the best deals at warehouse clubs like Costco, BJ’s Tire Center and Sam’s Club.